- Introduction: Real Advice for Planning a Backyard Wedding

 Your backyard wedding is yours, so make it look that way.
 Go nuts with the décor.

-12/14/20: The ongoing Covid-19 pandemic will be mentioned quite a bit in this post.
+3/24/21: The ongoing Covid-19 pandemic will be mentioned quite a bit in this post.
+In Connecticut, things are getting better.
+At this point, the wedding industry in our state is almost completely back on its feet.
 I’m keeping close, current tabs on the pandemic’s effects on weddings in Connecticut over on the Wedding Planning Tips resource page.

 The Tips: Your Recipe for Planning a Backyard Wedding